 Welcome to Quantum Leap Farm

-We help people of all ages and abilities grow strong, achieve goals
+We help people of all ages and abilities grow strong, achieve

-and overcome challenges by engaging them with horses.
+therapeutic goals, and overcome challenges by engaging them with horses.

 Every horseman knows the relationship with a horse is special.
 But for those who are recovering from injury or who live with mental or physical disability, this relationship can open the door to new realms of possibility.
 Horse and human become partners in a therapeutic relationship which offers the opportunity to explore abilities rather than disabilities.
 Participants learn to be at ease, rather than dis-eased.